Orange Cranberry Sauce Recipe

 - 12 oz fresh cranberries

 - 1/3 cup granulated sugar (maple syrup or honey to taste)

 - the zest from 1 orange

 - Add the cranberries, sugar or maple syrup and orange juice to a sauce pan.
-Bring to a simmer and cook on low flame for 5 minutes or until the cranberries pop and start to soften.
+Bring to a simmer and cook on low flame for 5 minutes or until all the cranberries burst.
 Stir in the vanilla & orange zest and cook for one more minute.

-- Allow to cool and serve at room temperature or refrigerate.
+- Remove the sauce from heat and allow to cool + thicken.
+Serve at room temperature or refrigerate.

 - Variations - instead of vanilla you could add about two teaspoons of finely chopped crystalized ginger or 1/4 teaspoon cinnamon.

 - Serving suggestions - this sauce pairs well with the usual holiday suspects like mashed potatoes, green bean casserole and biscuits.
 Leftovers are delicious on your morning toast or spooned on top of a granola bowl, pancakes or to fill some crepes.